vittoriofoschi/hassio-addons/deconz/README.md

 - Phoscon at http://hassio.local:[web_port]/pwa

 Configure Home Assistant's deCONZ component from the Overview page (if `discovery:` is enabled in configuration.yaml, or, if not, by adding `deconz:` to configuration.yaml and restarting Home Assistant).

+Raise any issues with this Add-on at https://github.com/marthoc/hassio-addons.